sumitisthename/Multi-Agent-FinancialAdvisor/README.md

    - Add your API keys to the `.env` file.
 At a minimum, you will need a `GROQ_API_KEY`.
    ```
    GROQ_API_KEY="your-groq-api-key"
-   # Add other keys like OPENAI_API_KEY if you plan to use other models
+   # Add other API Keys:
+   NEW_API_KEY = "your-new-api-key"
+   ALPHA = "your-apha-vantage-api-key"
    ```

 ## Usage